hjhart/3d_printing/_posts/2017-07-31-what-to-do-if-your-glass-plate-is-teetering.markdown

 I've experienced my [borosilicate glass plate][glass] teetering quite a bit recently.

-The first time, the stock heating bed was convex, so even when I put a glass plate on top of it it teetered.
+The first time, the stock heating bed was convex, so even when I put a glass plate on top, it teetered.

 If you know your heating bed is _not_ convex, then here is what I'd try: